How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 7: Expose to Light and Start Bottom-Watering

-After about one day in the blackout dome (or when seedlings are 1-2 inches tall), it's time to expose your microgreens to light and begin bottom-watering.
+After about one day in the blackout dome (or when seedlings are 1 to 2 inches tall), it's time to expose your microgreens to light and begin bottom-watering.

-For reusable mediums, we highly suggest you add nutrients—unlike soil, these mediums contain no nutritional value on their own.
-Our personal favorite for microgreens is Ocean Solution 2-0-3.
+For reusable mediums, we highly suggest you add nutrients.
+Unlike soil, these mediums contain no nutritional value on their own.
+Our personal favorite for microgreens is Ocean Solution 2-0-3 mixed at 0.5 oz per gallon of water, with pH balanced to 5.5 to 6.0.

 Here's how to water based on your tray setup: